ManuelPalermo/X-Ray-ConvNet/README.md

 # Preprocessing
-Preprocessing was applied before training, and images saved to ./database_preprocessed/ The preprocessing consists in:
+Preprocessing was applied before training, and images saved to new databse (./database_preprocessed/...)<br>
+The preprocessing consists in:
   * Applying Contrast Limited Adaptive Histogram Equalization (CLAHE) to increase contrast
   * Resize images from 1024x1024p to 128x128p